fredrikkarlsson-pervanovo/heroku-buildpack-static/README.md

 ### Configuration
 You can configure different options for your static application by writing a `static.json` in the root folder of your application.

+The environment variable `ALLOW_ROBOTS=true` decides what robots.txt should return.

 #### Root
 This allows you to specify a different asset root for the directory of your application.
 For instance, if you're using ember-cli, it naturally builds a `dist/` directory, so you might want to use that intsead.